Physical Separation

 3. Organ Transplantation: In cases of organ failure or disease, transplantation surgery may be performed to replace a damaged or dysfunctional organ.

-4. Laser Surgery: Laser technology may be used for various surgical procedures, including eye surgery, skin resurfacing, or tumor removal.
+4. Laser Surgery: Laser technology may be used for various surgical procedures, including eye surgery, skin resurfacing, or removal.

 5. Orthopedic Surgery: Surgery to repair or replace damaged bones, joints, or soft tissues in the musculoskeletal system.